How do I earn my High School Equivalency (HSE) credential?

 Where are classes held?

-In Blair County, we offer classes at 4 different locations.
+In Blair County, we offer classes at one location at this time.

 We also offer classes in Huntingdon, Mount Union and McConnellsburg.